carolinewash/hello_world/README.md

 Hi Humans!

-My name is Caroline and I am a junior at Cal Poly, majoring in Information Systems.
+My name is Caroline and I am a junior at Cal Poly, majoring in Information Systems!